openethereum/parity-deploy/README.md

 3. docker
 4. docker-compose

+# CLI Usage Options

+There are currently three main options which can be used with the parity-deploy tool.
+They are:

+1. ```-n / --name``` This option allows you to set the name of the chain in use.

+2. ``` -e / --engine``` This option allows you to set the conensus engine of the chain.
+Currently three methods are supported:
+* instantseal - Instant sealing of blocks for development mode.
+Expected to be run on a single node.
+* aura - Authority Round consensus engine, where all the authorities take a turn being the block created, based on unix/linux epoch, so the time need to be syncronized between hosts.
+* tendermint - Tendermint is another consensus engine that can be used with parity, however not as well tested as Authority Round.

+3. ```-n / --nodes``` The amount of nodes that will be used with an aura or tendermint network.
+By default one client is also created.

 # Using the tool

 Currently this scripts supports two types of chains, either instant sealing for development and authority round for proof of authority with multiple validators.